 Tests for lead and copper are taken from customer taps located throughout the City once every three years.
 The most recent round of lead and copper testing took place in August 2015.
-The next survey will be performed in 2018.
+A new round of Lead and Copper sampling is scheduled for completion in 2018.
 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water s primarily from materials and components associated with service lines and home plumbing.
+Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.

-Inorganic Contaminants WCLG AL City Water Levels (90th percentile) # of Sample <al< th="">Sample DateExceeds ALTypical Source</al<> Sample Date Exceeds AL Typical Source Copper (ppm) 1.3 1.3 0.60 30 of 30 August 2015 No Erosion of natural deposits; Leaching from wood preservatives; Corrosion of household plumbing systems Lead (ppm) 0 .015 0.0022 30 of 30 August 2015 No Corrosion of household plumbing systems; Erosion of natural deposits
+Inorganic Contaminants MCLG AL City Water Levels (90th percentile) # of Sample <al< th="">Sample DateExceeds ALTypical Source</al<> Sample Date Exceeds AL Typical Source Соррег (ppm) 1.3 1.3 0.60 30 of 30 August 2015 No Erosion of natural deposits; Leaching from wood preservatives; Corrosion of household plumbing systems Lead (ppm) 0 .015 0.0022 30 of 30 August 2015 No Corrosion of household plumbing systems; Erosion of natural deposits

-\ Results of monitoring are used to determine the concentration at the 90th percentile (e.g., if 100 samples analyzed, the concentration at the 90th highest sample).
+^{} Results of monitoring are used to determine the concentration at the 90th percentile (e.g., if 100 samples analyzed, the concentration at the 90th highest sample).
 Based on the number of samples analyzed in 2015 the 90th percentile is the 27th sample for copper and lead.